jmbannon/ytdl-sub/docs/source/faq/index.rst

   the subscriptions <guides/getting_started/first_download:faster iteration cycle>` to download only the files that you've renamed in the steps above.

-  Set the appropriate dates and subscription name to include only the files you've renamed, and re-run.
+  Set the appropriate dates, :ref:`including a sufficient margin
+  <config_reference/plugins:date_range>`, and subscription name to include only the
+  files you've renamed, and re-run.
 For example, if you've renamed all the files from 2024 in the ``NOVA PBS`` subscription:

     .. code-block:: shell